2019-ncovgroup/ML-docking-dataframe-generator/README.md

-# Pipeline to generate ML dataframes for predicting docking scores.
+This is a pipeline that generate ML dataframes for predicting docking scores from Mordred descriptors.

 ## Getting started
 Clone the repo.